 Peter Norman is an Australian athlete who won the silver medal in the 200 meters event at the 1968 Olympics in Mexico.
 He is famous for participating in a silent protest with his fellow black athletes during the medal ceremony, questioning the prejudiced treatment of African-Americans.
 Recently, the government honored him by installing his bronze statue outside of Melbourne’s Albert Park athletics track.

 During the medal ceremony, black American athletes Tommie Smith and John Carlos raised their black-gloved fists in the air to bring attention to racial inequality.
-Though Norman did not raise his fist, he wore an “Olympic Project for Human Rights” badge on the chest.
+Though Peter Norman did not raise his fist, he wore an “Olympic Project for Human Rights” badge on his chest.

 Subscribe to our Newsletter!